aNeptuno/Netflix-Clone-Angular/README.md

 # Netflix Clone Frontend Project

-A frontend project that replicates the Netflix interface.
+Frontend project that replicates the Netflix interface.
 Visit the deployed site [here](https://aneptuno.github.io/Netflix-Clone-Angular/)
 !!
 This project is solely for educational purposes.

 ## Features